clyde-ai/Coot/README.md

 * Parameter Extraction: The command extracts the tile and proof parameters from the command.
 * Validation: It validates the provided tile number to ensure it is a valid integer.
 * Team Check: It checks if the user is part of any team.
 If not, it replies with an error message.
-* Tile Check: It checks if the team is currently on the specified tile.
-If not, it replies with an error message.
 * Proof Submission: It stores the proof URL in the team’s data and allows the team to roll again.
 * Google Sheets Integration: It writes the submission data to a Google Sheet.
 * Response: It replies with a confirmation message indicating the successful submission of proof and allows the team to roll again.